Things to do in Brussels in Three Days

 The Grand Place, also known as the Grote Markt, is a stunning square in the heart of Brussels, Belgium.
 It is not just a picturesque square but a living testament to centuries of history, with each building and detail holding a story waiting to be discovered.

-The square is a captivating blend of Gothic, Baroque, and neoclassical styles, each building a masterpiece in its own right.
+The square is a captivating blend of Gothic, Baroque, and neoclassical styles, each of which builds a masterpiece in its own right.
 The Town Hall and various guild halls, adorned with ornate sculptures and impressive facades, create a visual feast for architecture enthusiasts and history buffs alike.

 The square is also home to various events, but none as breathtaking as the biennial flower carpet.
 This event transforms the square into a canvas of vibrant colours and intricate designs, all made entirely of flowers, a sight that will leave you in awe.

-Whether you’re visiting Brussels for the first time or are a seasoned traveller, the Grand Place is a sight to be noticed.
+Whether you’re visiting Brussels for the first time or are a seasoned traveller, the Grand Place is a sight to behold.
 It’s also worth noting that the square is accessible to all, with ramps and other facilities for those with mobility issues.

 Manneken Pis!!
 Smaller than I taught!!